better-internet/radworks-docs/docs/understanding-radicle/glossary.md

 ## Radicle network
 The network of peers that replicate and gossip data with Radicle Link.

-## radicle-upstream
+## Radicle Upstream
-A desktop application (graphic [user][us] interface, GUI) built to interact with and enable access to the Radicle Network and, initially, the primary end-[user][us] experience.
-However, it will be one of many potential clients that [user][us]s can use to access the Radicle Network.
+An open-source desktop application (graphic [user][us] interface, GUI) built to interact with and enable access to the Radicle Network and, initially, the primary end-[user][us] experience.
+However, in the future, it will be one of many potential clients that [user][us]s can use to access the Radicle Network.

 ## remote
 Another peer's view of a project.
 Remotes can be pulled/fetched from.
 Maintainers of a project may choose to track other peer's views of their project by adding them as a remote.
-In the context of a project, maintainers of a repository may choose to track the views of other owners (this is called a remote in Git terminology: a named reference to a remote repository).
-If the remote repository is found to track other remotes, the tracking repository shall also transitively track those, up to a configurable N degrees out (currently in the works).
+In the context of a project, maintainers of a repository may choose to track the views of other owners by adding them as a remote to the project.
+If the remote repository is found to track other remotes, the tracking repository shall also transitively track those, up to a configurable N degrees out.

-then resolved to a physical location on the network, for the purpose of

-## seed node
+## seed
 An always-on node that automatically tracks discovered projects and serves data to their connected peers, thereby increasing the availability of these projects on the network.
 More on the [role and impacts of seeds][rl].